Dorcatz123/AI-Powered-Worker-Safety-Compliance-Monitoring-System/README.md

 ## Dataset
 - The proprietery dataset was labeled using **Roboflow**.
 - Classes include: `helmet`, `boots`, `coverall`, `no boots`, `no coverall`, 'no helmet'.
-- The Classes an be extended to other classes.
+- Can be extended to other classes.

 ## Future Enhancements